 The Local Culture

 Captain Cook found New Zealand populated by natives called the Maori when he arrived here in 1769.
 New Zealand has since developed into a unique South Pacific blend of cultures, but the Maori still play an important role.
 You'll find the ethnic diversity reflected in a huge range of cafes and restaurants in the cities, particularly in Auckland.

 The Sparse Population

 New Zealand has a temperate climate.
-It's warmest in the north, coldest in the south.
-Average daytime temperatures range from 12 to 25 C (54 to 76 F).
+It is warmest in the north, coldest in the south.
+Average daytime temperatures range from 12 to 25 degrees Celsius (54 to 76 degrees Fahrenheit).
 The long, warm summers are ideal for spending at one of the country's many great beaches.
 The winters are cold enough to provide ample snow in the south for skiers and snowboarders.
 Spring and autumn are beautiful seasons, but often with the abundant rainfall that accounts for the country's lush green landscape.